 There are several exceptions to the denial rule that you must follow.
 These generally involve employment with state agencies or entities contracted with the state that directly deal with children, the elderly, or the mentally or physically handicapped.
 It also involves anything that can be considered “caregiver.”

-Let’s first take a look at the denial ability you receive once your record has been sealed or expunged.
+Let’s first take a look at the deniability benefit you receive once your record has been sealed or expunged.

 Expunge And Sealed Arrests Are No Longer Public Records